Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Modeling the ISM with

 Next, the gas upon which the FUV field impinges is assumed to reside in logotropic clouds, i.e., clouds with radial density profiles given by $n(r)=\next\left( r/R \right)^{-1}$, where \next is the density at the cloud radius $R$.
+For a logotropic density profile, the external density is given by $n_{\rm{H,ext}} = 2/3 \ave{\nH}$, where we approximate $\ave{\nH}$ with the original SPH gas density.
 From \cite{pelupessy06} we then have that the molecular gas mass fraction, including heavier elements than hydrogen, of each cloud is given by\footnote{We will use lower case $m$ when dealing with individual SPH particles.
 Furthermore, \fh2 is not to be confused with $f_{\rm mol}$ describing the total molecular gas mass fraction of a galaxy and to be introduced in Section \ref{results}.}: